benasse/sparrow/content/docs/setup-engine-fail.md

 tps://localhost:443/api/setupd/1.0/setup"}
 ```
 ### Possible cause
-The write speed of the sd card is too slow is a bit slow
+The write speed of the sd card is a bit slow.

 ### Resolution
 #### 1. Increase nginx timeout